Doradx/EndnoteHelper/README.md

 ![Task View of EndNote Helper](https://github.com/Doradx/EndnoteHelper/raw/master/images/taskView.png)

+## The service is running, but the Task View (Reference List) is empty and nothing has changed?

+**Please run the toolbox before you start EndNote program, then open EndNote after this toolbox is running correctly. **

+Because the database will be locked when EndNote is running.

 # Others

 For better use, you can send `EndNote Helper` a shortcut to the desktop.